Corporate Tax Benefits from Hometown-Connected Politicians

 56 Pages Posted: 11 Oct 2018 Last revised: 23 Oct 2019

 Date Written: October 22, 2019

 This paper investigates the impact of the geographic coincidence of firms and political leaders on corporate tax benefits.
-Taking advantage of a unique tax disclosure rule in China, which allows us to identify firm-specific tax benefits, we find that firms enjoy more favorable tax treatments if their registered city is the incumbent provincial leader’s hometown.
-This result is not driven by quid-pro-quo exchanges and informational advantage of the political leader.
-However, the effect is attenuated when the leader has stronger promotion incentives.
-Moreover, we show heterogeneities in the effect of hometown connection on corporate tax benefits in terms of the cost-benefit trade-off.
-Overall, our study sheds light on how the social identity of politicians engenders tax benefits for business entities.
+Taking advantage of a unique tax disclosure rule in China, which allows us to identify firm-specific tax benefits, we find that firms enjoy more favorable tax treatments if they have a hometown connection with the incumbent provincial leader.
+This effect is not driven by quid pro quo exchanges or the informational advantages of the political leader, but is attenuated when the leader has stronger promotion incentives.
+Further analysis suggests that the stock market reacts negatively to the regulation that bans hometown associations between businessmen and government officials.
+Moreover, we show heterogeneities in the effect of hometown connections on corporate tax benefits in terms of the cost-benefit trade-off.
+Overall, our study sheds light on how the social identities of politicians engender tax benefits for business entities.

 Keywords: Political Leaders; Hometown; Social Identity; Tax Benefits